tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 protocols, wherein at least one is uncompromised, jointly authenticates all protocols.
 Authenticating with an externally provisioned PSK, therefore, should ideally authenticate both the TLS connection and the external provision process.
-Typically, the external provision process produces a PSK and corresponding context from which the PSK was derived and in wihch it should be used.
+Typically, the external provision process produces a PSK and corresponding context from which the PSK was derived and in which it should be used.
 We refer to an external PSK without such context as "context free".

 Thus, in considering the source-independence and compound authentication requirements, the Key Import API described in this document aims to achieve the following goals:

 1. Externally provisioned PSKs imported into TLS achieve compound authentication of the provision step(s) and connection.